Homemade baby wipes are a sustainable way to make your own reusable wipes and homemade solution from natural ingredients, old socks, and old t-shirts.

 - Add wipe solution to a squirt bottle.
 Shake before use, and squirt directly onto cloth wipes.

-We don’t have babies to test this out on, but I want to make use of this thrifty idea.
-After all, this solution will make a great spray for MY sensitive areas too!
-We used to spend money on expensive commercially prepared bathroom wipes, but did away with this habit a few years ago.
-Now I can mix up a batch of this homemade wipe solution to keep on the back of the toilet.
+This solution will make a great spray for OUR sensitive areas too!
+We used to spend money on expensive commercially prepared bathroom wipes but did away with this habit a few years ago.
+Now I can mix up a batch of this homemade baby wipes solution to keep on the back of the toilet.

 I also know many of our readers use family cloth.
 Wouldn’t this make a great solution to moisten your dry cloth?